mpsoftwarefoundation/Ibrowse/README.md

 - **Ease Of Use 🍰** Ibrowse doesn't require special knowledge to use it, you can cut to the chase and start browsing!

-## Unique UI
-> Where's my "+" button?!

-No need for that, just double click anywhere on the tab bar to insert a tab.
-Additionally, jump to the search bar with `Ctrl+Q`.

-## Speed
-Ibrowse' GUI is implemented in Python, while a Rust backend handles things like user data, caches, and tabs storage.
-This makes Ibrowse fast for users.

 ## Free And Open-Source
 Ibrowse is 100% free with no drawbacks or limitations.
 There is no "premium" version; you get the latest and greatest, all licensed under the GPL.
 Ibrowse currently only supports Windows,